siladu/beku-timestamp/README.md

 ## Setup

-Using besu branch from https://github.com/hyperledger/besu/pull/4818

-Build besu and [teku (master branch)](https://github.com/ConsenSys/teku) respectively with `./gradlew installDist`
+Use whichever [besu](https://github.com/hyperledger/besu) and [teku](https://github.com/ConsenSys/teku) branch you want to test, build besu and teku respectively with `./gradlew installDist`

 Set 2 environment variables, to find besu and teku binaries.
 These are the locations of the applications that will be run in the start scripts.